-Dallas-based Dean Foods rings up 97% of its sales in the US, where it operates about 80 manufacturing facilities.
+Dallas-based Dean Foods rings up 99% of its sales in the US, where it operates more 68 manufacturing facilities.
 Overseas, the dairy giant has operations in Europe (Belgium, France, the Netherlands, and the UK).

 Sales and Marketing

 Dean Foods markets its products through advertising and other promotions, including media, coupons, trade shows, and other promotional activities.
-The company spent about $201 million on advertising in 2012, compared with $174 million in 2011.
+The company spent about $27.5 million on advertising in 2014, about $22 million in 2013, and $28.6 million in 2012.
 Dean's customers include food retailers, distributors, foodservice operators, educational institutions, and governmental entities throughout the US.
-Wal-Mart and its subsidiaries, including Sam's Club, is Dean Foods's largest customer; accounting for 23% of Fresh Dairy Direct sales and 19% of WhiteWave sales in 2012.
+Wal-Mart and its subsidiaries, including Sam's Club, is Dean Foods' largest customer.

 While Dean Foods has been focused intently on acquisitions, it has recently made some disposals.
-Most recently, the company in 2013 sold its Morningstar Foods division to Canada's #1 dairy processor Saputo for $1.45 billion.
-Previous divestments include the sale of its Rachel's Dairy Limited (UK) business to France's Lactalis in 2010, and the sale of its Mountain High yogurt business to General Mills in early 2011.
-It also sold its private-label yogurt business to Schreiber Foods and later in the year OpenGate Capital acquired the dairy processing business under the Golden Guernsey brand.
+In the company 2013 sold its Morningstar Foods division to Canada's #1 dairy processor Saputo for $1.45 billion.